tvdboom/ATOM/docs_sources/api/plots/waterfall_plot.md

 </blockquote>
 <strong>index: int or None, optional (default=None)</strong>
 <blockquote>
 Index of the row in the dataset to plot.
-If None, selects a random row in the test set.
+If None, it selects the first row in the test set.
+The waterfall plot does not support plotting multiple samples.
 </blockquote>
 <strong>show: int or None, optional (default=None)</strong>
 <blockquote>